 Modify, as the name implies, is changing

-things, but things I guess that we could not
+something, but things that we can not

 visualize directly on the stage,